Skip to main content

 Layou Village

-West coast fishing village famous for seasonal titiwi harvest.
-In September-October, villagers net juvenile gobies at river mouth after lightning storms, creating traditional titiwi ackra fritters.
-Fishing community preserves traditional Creole season celebrations.
+A west coast fishing village known for its seasonal titiwi harvest.
+In September and October, after lightning storms, villagers net juvenile gobies at the river mouth and fry them into titiwi ackra.
+The community still keeps up the Creole season celebrations around it.

 Cultural Significance: